carpentries/carpentries.org/content/workshops/host-workshop.md

 ## What to know before requesting a Centrally-Organised Workshop

-* We offer both in-person and online workshops
+* We offer both in-person and online workshops.
-* In-person workshops are two eight-hour days and online workshops can be broken up over two to four days
+* In-person workshops are two eight-hour days and online workshops can be broken up over two to four days.
-* Please plan for 16 hours total for two and four-day workshops and 15 hours for three-day workshops
+* Please plan for 16 hours total for two and four-day workshops and 15 hours for three-day workshops.
-* Breaks are included in the schedule for all workshops
+* Breaks are included in the schedule for all workshops.
-* Please request your workshop at least 10 weeks before your proposed workshop dates
+* Please request your workshop at least 10 weeks before your proposed workshop dates.
-* If we cannot accommodate your preferred dates, we will provide additional options that are as close as possible to your original preference
+* If we cannot accommodate your preferred dates, we will provide additional options that are as close as possible to your original preference.

 [Request a workshop]({{< param amy_workshop_landing >}})
 {.button}